casperjs/casperjs/docs/modules/casper.rst

 .. note::

-    Incorrect registering of listeners in your casper scripts can result in a warning message indicating that a possible EventEmitter lead has been detected.
+    Incorrect registering of listeners in your casper scripts can result in a warning message indicating that a possible EventEmitter leak has been detected.
 Ensure you are adding listeners in the required way.

     If you need a listener that will be processed by all of your scripts then ensure it